How to Repatriate Money from India Abroad: NRO $1M Limit Explained

 - You need a tax clearance certificate

-- Limit of $1 million per financial year per individual
+- Limit of USD 1 million per financial year per individual for the standard NRO/eligible-assets route

 RBI NRO Account Repatriation Limit: USD 1 Million Per Financial Year